bolderflight/units/README.md

-# global_defs
+# units
 This library defines common constants and unit conversions.
    * [License](LICENSE.md)
    * [Changelog](CHANGELOG.md)
    * [Contributing guide](CONTRIBUTING.md)

 ## Installation
-CMake is used to build this library, which is exported as a library target called *global_defs*.
+CMake is used to build this library, which is exported as a library target called *units*.
 The header is added as:

 ```
-#include "global_defs/global_defs.h"
+#include "units/units.h"
 ```
-Note that you'll need CMake version 3.13 or above; it is recommended to build and install CMake from source, directions are located in the [CMake GitLab repository](https://github.com/Kitware/CMake).

 The library can be also be compiled stand-alone using the CMake idiom of creating a *build* directory and then, from within that directory issuing: